neuwirthe/midisonifyR/README.md

 # midisonifyR

-Sonify dataframes with MIDI somewhat similar fo ggplot.
+Sonify dataframes with MIDI somewhat similar to ggplot.
 Map variables to pitch, volume, instruments and more.